-Many church websites fail as they become stagnant.
+Affordable church websites can fail as they become stagnant.
 If your church members are out of town and miss the service, they would expect to be able to find the latest sermon that same week.
 If your website hasn’t been updated recently, they won’t keep coming back and checking.

 We will update your website at no additional cost.
 As part of our $99/month package, we will update your website every week.

 The easiest way to overcome the lack of regular updates is to pay someone.
 The problem with paying someone to update your church website is that for most churches, this is an hour a week.